-Q: Can I add a link to this site on my web page?
+Q: Can I add a link to your site and/or MySpace page on my web page?

 A: Of course, please feel free!
 You're also welcome to join us on Facebook.

-Q: Are Dave's Inside the Music Online articles archived online?
+Q: Are the Inside the Music Online series articles archived?

 Q: Is there some way of finding scores of Dave's '70s bands' music?